Begin Again (film): Release

 Begin Again premiered on September 7, 2013, at the Toronto International Film Festival.
 After a tense bidding war, the Weinstein Company acquired the U.S. distribution rights to the film for a $7 million minimum guarantee and at least $20 million in prints and advertising, prevailing over companies including Summit Entertainment/Lionsgate, CBS Films, Fox Searchlight, and A24.
 It was later screened on April 26, 2014, on the closing night of the Tribeca Film Festival.
 The film's title was changed from Can a Song Save Your Life? to Begin Again between its festival premiere and its theatrical release because viewers found it difficult to remember and it was often misquoted.
 In Germany, the original title was kept, while for the French release, it was changed to New York Melody.

 Box office

 The film was given a limited release in the United States on June 27, 2014, grossing $134,064 on its opening weekend, and opened in wide release on July 11.
 It was re-released by The Weinstein Company on August 29, closer to the awards season.
-The film earned $16,170,632 at the U.S. box office and $47,294,229 internationally for a total gross of $63.4 million.
+The film earned $16,170,632 at the U.S. box office and $68,690,995 internationally for a worldwide total of $84.9 million following subsequent international re-releases.
+The film made $21.5 million during its original theatrical run in South Korea, where the film was an unexpected hit.
+Its lifetime gross in South Korea has since increased to $41,416,382, accounting for nearly half of its worldwide box office.